AntonSamojlow/authenticity-portal/README.md

 Moreover, the target environment is expected to provide the variables 'DATABASE_URL', 'DJANGO_DEBUG' and 'DJANGO_SECRET_KEY'.

-As usual, a superuser should be created after intial deployment, see heroku and django docs for details.
+Any superuser should be created after intial deployment, see heroku and django docs for details.